buterina/how-to-learn/README.md

-# Learning How to Learn: a project work for Practicum web development course
+# Learning How to Learn: a project for Practicum web development course

 ## Description: